-Marcus Camby established himself as one of the best defensive players in the NBA during his career.
-The 6-foot-11 center was a nightmare for opponents, and players struggled when they would try to go head-on with Camby.
+Marcus Camby established himself as one of the best defensive players in the NBA during a career that began in 1996 and ended 17 seasons later.
+The 6-foot-11 center was a nightmare for opponents, and players struggled when trying to go head-to-head with the imposing interior stopper.

 Marcus Camby dominated at the college level

-In high school, Camby was named the Gatorade Player of the Year in Connecticut after leading his team to a 27-0 record and a state title his senior year.
-He went on to play in college at the University of Massachusetts, where he went on to have an impressive career.
-During his career there, he set an NCAA freshman record with 105 blocks and was named the Atlantic 10 Freshman of the Year.
+As a senior in high school, Camby was named the Gatorade Player of the Year in Connecticut after leading his team to a 27-0 record and a state title.
+He went on to play at the University of Massachusetts, where he immediately set an NCAA freshman record with 105 blocks and was named the Atlantic 10 Freshman of the Year.

-Camby had a lot of success during his junior year.
-He won the John R. Wooden Award and the Naismith College Player of the Year Award.
-Camby led UMass to multiple No. 1 rankings throughout the season, and he helped lead the team to the 1996 NCAA Final Four.
-During the NCAA tournament, Camby set a record of 43 blocked shots in 11 games.
+Camby had a lot of success throughout his collegiate career, but especially during his junior year.
+He won the John R. Wooden Award and the Naismith College Player of the Year Award, led UMass to multiple No. 1 rankings throughout the season, and helped the team advance to the 1996 NCAA Final Four.
+During that NCAA tournament, Camby set a record with 43 blocked shots in 11 games.

-After his junior year, Camby decided to enter the NBA draft.
-Camby was the second overall pick in the 1996 NBA draft behind Allen Iverson.
+After his junior year, Camby decided to enter the 1996 NBA Draft.
+He was the second overall pick, behind only Allen Iverson.
 The center went to the Toronto Raptors, where he looked to have the same success there as he did in college.

-During the 1998-99 season, the Knicks went into the playoffs as the eighth seed and made a huge run throughout the playoffs to find themselves in the Eastern Conference Finals.
+The Knicks entered the 1999 NBA Playoffs as the eighth seed and made a huge run to the Eastern Conference Finals.
 Ewing went down in the series, and Camby stepped up in a big way.
 He helped lead the Knicks past the Pacers and into the 1999 NBA Finals against the San Antonio Spurs.
-The Spurs went on to beat the Knicks in five games.
-Camby spent four seasons in New York and became a starter during his final two seasons.
+Though the Spurs won in five games.
+Camby used the momentum to become a starter during his final two seasons in New York.